Denis Kang: Ultimate Fighting Championship

 Kang faced Michael Bisping on November 14, 2009, at UFC 105.
 In an interview about his fight with Bisping, Kang revealed he wanted a title fight with Anderson Silva.
 Bisping TKO'd Kang in the 2nd round.
 Even though Bisping was the crowd favorite in his home town Manchester and Kang was being booed on, Kang dropped Bisping with a right hand in the first round.
 Kang followed Bisping to the floor and attempted submissions, but Bisping defended well and neutralised Kang's attacks despite Kang briefly having full mount.
 In the 2nd round Bisping secured a single-leg takedown and the momentum of the fight shifted : he unleashed a vicious ground and pound attack on the Canadian, which Kang failed to recover from.
 The fight was awarded Fight of the Night honours, giving both Kang and Bisping a $40,000 bonus check.

 Kang was cut from the UFC on Dec.
 9 2009, along with Brock Larson, Rolando Delgado and Jason Dent.
 Kang announced that he had signed with W1 MMA, and that he would fight for their vacant middleweight title on December 18, 2010, in Montreal, Quebec.

 Post-UFC

 Denis defeated Dae Won Kim at W-1: Judgment day.
 Kang faced off against former WEC Middleweight Champion Paulo Filho on July 18, 2010, at an Impact Fighting Championships event.
 The fight was declared a split draw.

 Denis joined the Korean MMA promotion ROAD FC by signing a multi-fight non-exclusive deal.

 Denis lost to Melvin Manhoef by KO due to a knee to the body early in the first round of their DREAM 18 New Year's Eve fight at the end of 2012.

+Professional grappling career

+Kang competed in the first ADCC North American trial in 2002, winning gold in the under 88kg division.
+This earned him an invite to ADCC 2003, where he lost on points to Reese Andy in the opening round.

 Personal life

-Kang's youngest brother, Julien, is an actor and model in South Korea.
+Kang has two younger brothers.
+His youngest brother Julien is an actor and model based in South Korea.